 SmokingSmoking impedes your body's ability to heal properly, increasing your risk of complications such as dental implant failure.
 If you are a smoker, you will need to be prepared to quit smoking for good or at least for the duration outlined by your doctor.

 How Smoking Harms Your Oral Health

 Studies have shown that smoking can have a severe impact on your overall health.
 Medical conditions such as heart disease, stroke, and various types of cancers have been directly linked to prolonged nicotine in the body.
 However, smoking and tobacco products can also negatively influence oral health.
 Not only will tobacco stain your teeth, but it can also increase your risk for tooth decay, gum disease, and oral cancer.
 In addition, individuals who smoke or use tobacco products of any kind have a greater risk of infection after surgery, as the body cannot heal as quickly as it should.

 The technology and medications involved with dental implants have continued to improve over the years, making it a viable option for many patients, even those with diabetes.
 However, research has proven that smoking still places you at great risk.
 It has been demonstrated that implants placed in the upper jaw fail twice as often in those who smoke as compared to those who do not.
 Because of this, many dentists will not perform the procedure on smokers.

-As a result, we recommend that you refrain from smoking for at least two weeks prior to a dental implants procedure and throughout the entire healing process.
+As a result, our Kenilworth practice recommends that you refrain from smoking for at least two weeks prior to a dental implants procedure and throughout the entire healing process.

 At his dental practice, serving Kenilworth, Evanston, and Glenview, IL, Dr. Carpenter has invested in advanced technology to improve your treatment experience and outcomes.
 During the planning phase of your treatment, he will use a CT (computed tomography) scanner to obtain highly detailed panoramic images of your teeth and jawbone.
 This will allow him to determine the best possible location for each implant.